 - 4.1 Development of Goals.
 The Superintendent shall submit to the Board each year, for the Board's consideration and adoption, a preliminary list of goals for the District.
-The goals approved by the Board shall at all times be reduced to writing and shall be among the criteria on which the Superintendent's performance is reviewed and evaluated. - 4.2 On or before October 1 of each year during the term of this Contract, the Board and the Superintendent do hereby agree to review, revise, approve, and reduce to writing the District goals.
+The goals approved by the Board shall at all times be reduced to writing and shall be among the criteria on which the Superintendent's performance is reviewed and evaluated.
+The District Goals approved by the Board shall be specific, definitive and objectively measurable, to the extent feasible.
+The Board agrees to work with and support the Superintendent in achieving the District Goals. - 4.2 On or before October 1 of each year during the term of this Contract, the Board and the Superintendent do hereby agree to review, revise, approve, and reduce to writing the District goals.